The Power of Inclusive, Intergenerational Climate Activism

 Intergenerational collaboration around climate issues, particularly in this election season, starts at home.

 The value of intergenerational relationships resonates far beyond Indigenous cultures, too.
-Rick Lent, a member of Elders Climate Action in Connecticut, says he is motivated to act for his granddaughter.
+Rick Lent, a member of Elders Climate Action in Massachusetts, says he is motivated to act for his granddaughter.
 He recounts the time she said to him, “Please tell me that there is something hopeful regarding the climate in our, in the future, because I’m going to be living with the repercussions, and I’m scared.”

 Lent takes that request seriously and says that working on behalf of future generations translates into effective messaging.
 “When you show up as a group of elders, and you’re talking to your legislator, our pitch is, ‘I’m not doing this for me.
 I’m doing this for my grandchildren.’
 So it gives you a whole different story about who you are and why you’re doing this work.”

-Elders Climate Action was part of the push to get Markey reelected, and also has campaigned to pass a decarbonization plan in the Massachusetts legislature, which would set a net-zero emissions goal for 2050 and codify environmental justice in state law.
+Elders Climate Action has campaigned to pass a decarbonization plan in the Massachusetts legislature, which would set a net-zero emissions goal for 2050 and codify environmental justice in state law.
 With the November elections fast approaching, the group’s focus is now on assuring everybody can vote safely.
 In some states, the group’s chapters are pushing for voter registration and in others, ensuring people can vote by mail.

 “We’re going to be in a pandemic in this year’s elections,” Lent says, which poses risks to people’s health, especially that of older voters.
 And because most poll workers, traditionally, have been seniors, Elders Climate Action is also encouraging youth to take up that mantle.
 “We need vote-by-mail,” Lent says, “And we need more poll workers, younger poll workers.”

-Note: CORRECTION: This article was updated at 7:06 p.m. on Sept.
-21, 2020, to reflect that Rick Lent is a member of Elders Climate Action in Massachusetts, not Connecticut, and that the group was not part of the push to get Markey reelected.
-Read our corrections policy here.